 Upon successful completion, students will have the knowledge and skills to:

-- synthesise key concepts in groundwater hydrology and/or hydrogeochemistry to understand water resources
+- Synthesise key concepts in hydrology and/or remote sensing to understand changes in water resources.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including:

 - The face-to-face component may consist of 2 x 1-hour lectures, 1 x 2-hour practical and 1 x 1-hour tutorial per week.

 - Approximately 60 hours of self directed study which will include preparation for lectures and other assessment tasks.